What does "Evangelical Free" mean?

 Secondly, we are "free".
 As you can tell from the previous paragraph, this does not mean that we are a safe haven from evangelicals, where one can be free of evangelicals!
 No, the word free refers first to our predecessors in the faith, who wanted to worship free from the influence of their particular state or country.
 So "free" first refers to a body of believers who worship free from the constrictions of the state churches of Europe.

 But it now also refers to our present structure as a church.
 We belong to the Evangelical Free Church of America (EFCA), which can best be described as a loose affiliation of churches.
 We are not a denomination, with a strong ecclesiastical structure, with superintendents and bishops.
-You can learn more about this in our Life Training Class for newcomers.
+You can learn more about this in our What We Believe Life Training Class for new attenders.

 This also means that EFCA member churches can differ, sometimes widely, even in the same town.
 While we all agree to the same Statement of Faith, this still leaves member churches great leeway in Sunday worship styles, preaching and teaching content, and overall ministry philosophy.
 If you've seen one EFCA church, you have not seen them all.